Miami Valley gyms see memberships increase as New Year resolutions start

-KETTERING, Ohio (WDTN) — The New Year brings new year’s resolutions, which typically means a big boost in gym memberships.
+KETTERING, Ohio (WDTN) — The new year brings New Year’s resolutions, which typically means a big boost in gym memberships.
 After almost two years of COVID restrictions, more people across the Miami Valley are starting 2022 by joining a gym.

 “My goals are to get stronger, eat healthier, and feel like I can get up in the morning and get ready to go,” said Clayton Mathile, a trainer at Workout Anytime in Kettering.